fedecarg/aws-fargate-terraform/README.md

-# Terraform
+# Overview

 [Terraform](https://www.terraform.io/) is a very simple, yet powerful tool that allows you to write your stack as code, then share it and keep it up-to-date by committing the definition files using Git.
-Terraform is created by HashiCorp, the authors of popular open-source tools such as Vagrant and Packer.

 # Initial setup